Live at Sin-é: Content

-Live at Sin-é comprises performances of "Mojo Pin" and "Eternal Life", which both later appeared on Buckley's 1994 album Grace, plus covers of the 1968 Van Morrison song "The Way Young Lovers Do" and the Édith Piaf song "Je N'en Connais Pas la Fin".
+Live at Sin-é comprises performances of "Mojo Pin" and "Eternal Life" (songs which later appeared on Buckley's 1994 album Grace), plus covers of the 1968 Van Morrison song "The Way Young Lovers Do" and the Édith Piaf song "Je N'en Connais Pas la Fin".

-In 2003, Columbia released the expanded reissue Live at Sin-é: (Legacy Edition).
-It contains more than two hours of additional music, including further songs from Grace, covers of songs by Morrison, Bob Dylan, Led Zeppelin, Nina Simone and Nusrat Fateh Ali Khan, and Buckley's cover of "Hallelujah" (1984) by Leonard Cohen.
+In 2003, Columbia released an expanded reissue, Live at Sin-é: (Legacy Edition).
+It contains more than two hours of additional music, including further songs from Grace, covers of songs by Morrison, Bob Dylan, Led Zeppelin, Nina Simone and Nusrat Fateh Ali Khan, and a cover of "Hallelujah" (1984) by Leonard Cohen.

 Reception

 In Rolling Stone, Paul Evans wrote that "this is music vast in suggestiveness" and that Buckley's original songs were "unified by yearning and an honest passion that refuses to inhibit intelligence".
-A negative review in Newsday likened Buckley's voice to Michael Bolton and wrote that he was derivative of "black idioms ... awkwardly reach[ing] for a balance of emotion and technique, eventually relying on sheer voice of will, oversinging, flaking out".
+A negative review in Newsday likened Buckley's voice to Michael Bolton and said he was derivative of "black idioms ... awkwardly reach[ing] for a balance of emotion and technique, eventually relying on sheer voice of will, oversinging, flaking out".
 Buckley was so upset by the review he stopped work on Grace for two days.

 Reviewing the Legacy Edition for Rolling Stone in 2003, Karen Schoemer wrote: "It could be seen as an attempt to cash in on Buckley's tragic death in 1997, but it's too fascinating to be shrugged off."
 In the Sydney Morning Herald, Bernard Zuel wrote of the Legacy Edition that "there are times when you want him to shut up ... and times when musical excursions fall flat", but that the performances demonstrated "the power and grace that demanded attention ... you can't help but feel a shiver".
 In Pitchfork, Jeremy D. Larson wrote that "we hear possibility, someone so earnestly in love with the large-format spirit of music at time when Gen-X subversion laid like a choking fog over pop culture".